Don’t miss out on newsletters from your favorite authors

 Please recall that most newsletters require a double opt-in to complete the registration process, which means you will be sent an email to confirm your subscription.
 Check in your spam and junk folders for that confirmation email if you don’t see it in your inbox.

 Here are a few ways on several platforms that explain how to keep wanted emails out of your spam folders.

 Hover over the sender email address at the top of the email so that a little pop-up appears and then click the icon of the head with a plus-mark.
 Alternatively, you can set up a filter to never send to spam emails that come from a particular email address or domain.
 Here are some very detailed instructions on how to set up this type of a filter on Gmail.

 Microsoft Outlook desktop program:

 While in a message from the email address you never want to send to spam, click the “Junk” button in the Delete section on the ribbon and select “Never Block Sender.”

 Outlook.com (hotmail.com, live.com):

 You can completely override the spam filter with the “Safe Senders” list.
 To do so, click the gear menu at the top right corner of the Outlook.com website and then click “Options.”
-Click the “Safe Senders” option under Junk Email and add my newsletter email address to the list there.
+Click the “Safe Senders” option under Junk Email and add the newsletter email address to the list there.